vinusv/tldr/README.md

 - A static document that will never be updated.

 ## What is my role?
-I am the Head of Development for SND Pune and local point of contact for the Global SND department.
-I also represent this department/division in my role as part of the SN TPS Management Team.
-My job description in the context of SND [is present here](https://drive.google.com/file/d/1vf5beGvCd6gKhCa2B-4f9aedAJJHhDqt/).
+I am the Head of Engineering for FullContact India and part of the Indian Leadership Team.
+My job description in the context of FullContact [will be put up here](https://media.giphy.com/media/VwoJkTfZAUBSU/giphy.gif).
+Be patient ;)
-I do have other responsibilities as part of the management team in SNTPS.

-I report to Matthias Wissel as well as James Maggs.
+I report to Ken Michie.

 I still code.
+Not production level though.
+Just random things that can be automated in an ugly fashion.

 ## My typical way of working